Horton, Northamptonshire

-Horton is a village in Northamptonshire, England.
+Horton is a village and former civil parish, now in the parish of Hackleton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
 The village manor, Horton Hall, now demolished, was home to the first governor of the Bank of England and William Parr, 1st Baron Parr of Horton.
 An outline of its former nucleus can be seen in neighbouring fields, by its grade II park and garden which features an ornamental bridge.
-It is in the civil parish of Hackleton.

 Topography

 The village is 5 mi south south-east of Northampton and about 8 mi north of Newport Pagnell The B526 was formerly the A50, important as the major stagecoach route connecting Leicester and London.

 The church

-The Norman church is dedicated to St Mary Magdalene.
+The Norman church is dedicated to St. Mary Magdalene.
 It has a 13th-century western tower and a "splendid curly weathervane".
 Much of it was rebuilt between 1862 and 1863 by a local architect Edmund Francis Law.
-It has various monuments: a brass relating to Roger Salisbury (1491) and his two wives; Lord and Lady Parr, Catherine Parr's uncle and aunt; a free standing tomb-chest; two recumbent effigies of Sir William Lane and his family, and Edward and Henrietta Montagu, members of the family of the Earl of Halifax.
+It has various monuments: a brass relating to Roger Salisbury (1491) and his two wives; Lord and Lady Parr, Katherine Parr's uncle and aunt; a free standing tomb-chest; two recumbent effigies of Sir William Lane and his family, and Edward and Henrietta Montagu, members of the family of the Earl of Halifax.

 The church was formally closed for worship at the end of 2012, after being shut for some years, the cost of repairs and maintenance having been found unsustainable.
-Following the uniting of the parish with Piddington to form the new parish of Piddington with Horton, the village is now served by the Church of St John the Baptist in Piddington as part of the Living Brook Benefice.
+Following the uniting of the parish with Piddington to form the new parish of Piddington with Horton, the village is now served by the Church of St. John the Baptist in Piddington as part of the Living Brook Benefice.